raptisj/artiz-mono-api/README.md

 In the `data` folder there are two JSON files.

-First we need to copy each file to the container.
-Second we need to run **mongoimport** to populate the database.
+First, we need to copy each file to the container.
+Second, we need to run **mongoimport** to populate the database.

 _Note: Mongo usually generates an \_id of type ObjectId for us.
 Here we add it explicitly in a format that mongoimport can understand in order to generate an \_id in the correct format._